TransformAirports/uptime/README.md

 ## Compliance and Security

-The system was custom-developed to address the specific needs of MWAA relevant MWAA requirements such as the [Enterprise Technology Management Directive](#enterprise-technology-management-compliance) and [Information Security Directive](#information-security-compliance).
+The system was custom-developed to address the specific needs of MWAA and relevant MWAA documents such as the[Enterprise Technology Management Directive and Information Security Directive.
 At the same time, it follows our internal guidelines to prioritize fast, minimally viable product (MVP) innovation.

-The Uptime Monitoring System was custom-developed to address the specific needs of MWAA, recognizing that while we do not perform the maintenance on Elevators, Escalators, and Moving Walkways (EEMWs) ourselves, it is crucial to monitor their status, track key performance indicators (KPIs), and promptly alert the maintenance contractors.
-This solution was identified as a high-value opportunity, providing a focused and efficient alternative to the more complex and time-consuming procurement or traditional application development processes.
+The Uptime Monitoring System concept was designed to address the specific needs of MWAA, recognizing that while we do not perform the maintenance on EEMWs ourselves, it is crucial to monitor their status, track key performance indicators (KPIs), and promptly alert the maintenance contractors.
+This solution was identified as a high-return opportunity, providing a focused and efficient alternative to the more complex and time-consuming procurement.

 By developing a tailored solution, we ensured that our system could be implemented rapidly and cost-effectively, bypassing the need for commercial offering that would typically involve a seven-figure investment.
 This approach not only meets the immediate operational requirements but also exemplifies the ROI-driven mindset encouraged by MWAA.
 The use of the Firebase platform further supports these goals by offering a scalable and secure environment that aligns with MWAA’s directive to "Re-Use" existing technology, "Buy" off-the-shelf solutions where applicable, and "Build" customized solutions only when necessary.

 #### Microcontroller Security: ESP32 Devices

-The ESP32 devices are configured to communicate solely with the API, not directly with the database, providing an additional layer of security.
+The ESP32 devices are inherently more secure as they do not run a full operating system, reducing the attack surface commonly associated with OS vulnerabilities.
+These microcontrollers are configured to communicate solely with the API, bypassing direct database access, which adds an extra layer of security by limiting exposure to sensitive data.
+Additionally, the lack of background processes and minimized functionality ensures fewer potential entry points for malicious activity, making the system more resilient to external threats.

 #### Network Segmentation

 Network segmentation ensures that the EEMW monitoring system operates in isolation from MWAA’s non-public networks, minimizing security risks.

+#### Physical Segmentation

+The sensors will be physically secured in designated electrical and equipment rooms, restricting access to authorized personnel only.
+This controlled environment adds another level of security by preventing unauthorized tampering or physical attacks on the hardware.

 #### Rationale for the Chosen Development Process

-The development process for the Uptime Monitoring System was deliberately designed to follow a rapid, Minimum Viable Product (MVP) approach.
-This decision was made based on several key factors, each aligned with MWAA's goals of operational efficiency, cost-effectiveness, and innovation:

-##### 1. **Speed to Market**
-   - **Rationale**: The pressing need to monitor elevators, escalators, and moving walkways (EEMWs) at DCA and IAD required a solution that could be deployed quickly.
-Traditional development and procurement processes would have significantly delayed the system's implementation, potentially leaving critical infrastructure without adequate monitoring.
-   - **Benefit**: By adopting an MVP approach, we were able to deploy a functional version of the system in a fraction of the time, providing immediate value and allowing us to gather real-world feedback early on.

-##### 2. **Cost-Effectiveness**
-   - **Rationale**: The MVP approach enabled us to minimize upfront costs by focusing on essential features that deliver the most immediate impact.
-This method avoided the high costs typically associated with comprehensive, off-the-shelf software solutions that may include unnecessary features.
-   - **Benefit**: This approach aligns with MWAA's directive to control costs by leveraging existing technology and only building customized solutions when necessary.
-The cost savings from avoiding a full-scale traditional procurement could potentially run into seven figures.

-##### 3. **Iterative Improvement and Flexibility**
-   - **Rationale**: The MVP approach allows for iterative development, meaning the system can evolve based on actual user needs and feedback.
-This flexibility is crucial in adapting to the specific operational requirements of EEMW monitoring, which might not be fully anticipated during the initial planning stages.
-   - **Benefit**: This iterative process ensures that resources are allocated effectively, focusing on developing features that provide the most significant benefit and allowing for continuous improvement without the need for extensive rework.

-##### 4. **Innovation and Agility**
-   - **Rationale**: The MVP approach supports MWAA's broader innovation goals by fostering a culture of agility and responsiveness.
-By enabling rapid prototyping and testing, the development team can explore new technologies and approaches that might be too risky or unproven for traditional IT processes.
-   - **Benefit**: This approach not only accelerates the deployment of new solutions but also positions MWAA as a leader in adopting innovative practices that can be scaled across other areas of the organization.
+The Uptime Monitoring System was developed using a rapid, Minimum Viable Product (MVP) approach to address the urgent need for real-time monitoring of EEMWs at DCA and IAD.
+By focusing on essential features, this method allowed us to quickly deploy a functional concept, minimizing delays associated with traditional procurement and significantly reducing costs.
+This iterative, cost-effective approach enables continuous improvement based on user feedback and evolving operational requirements.
+Additionally, the MVP framework fosters innovation and agility, supporting MWAA's goal of implementing cutting-edge solutions without the risk and expense of full-scale commercial alternatives.

 ## Services